Q: How long have you done this? etc

 Q: Can we hire you?

 A: Subject to availability, most likely, yes.
-I’ll pass on opportunities that I feel do not match up with my style or If you want me to reproduce other photographers work.
+I’ll pass on opportunities that put restrictions on my creativity, do not match up with my style, or If you want me to reproduce another photographer’s work.

 Q: What’s required to reserve your services for our date?